-Furnace lockout results when a furnace is unable to achieve ignition after three attempts.
-It is characterized by a non-functioning furnace and a one flash diagnostic LED code.
+Furnace lockout results when a furnace is unable to achieve ignition after three attempts during a single call for heat.
+It is characterized by a non-functioning furnace and a E0 code displayed on the dual 7-segment display.
 If the furnace is in "lockout", it will (or can be) reset in any of the following ways.

 - 1. Automatic reset.
 The integrated control module will automatically reset itself and attempt to resume normal operations following a one hour lockout period. - 2.
 Manual power interruption.
-Interrupt 115 volt power to the furnace for 0 20 seconds. - 3.
+Interrupt 115 volt power to the furnace. - 3.
 Manual thermostat cycle.
-Lower the thermostat so that there is no longer a call for heat then reset to previous setting.
-Interrupt thermostat signal to the furnace for 0 20 seconds.
+Lower the thermostat so that there is no longer a call for heat for 1 -20 seconds then reset to previous setting.

 NOTE: If the condition which originally caused the lockout still exists, the control will return to lockout.
-Refer to Section XVIII, Troubleshooting - Diagnostic Chart for aid in determining the cause.
+Refer to the Troubleshooting Chart for aid in determining the cause.

-XIX.
 MAINTENANCE